-Matthew Rozen is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Matthew Rozen is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He practices in the firm’s Appellate and Constitutional Law and Administrative Law and Regulatory practice groups.
 His practice includes litigating and enforcing arbitral awards and judgments against foreign states under the Foreign Sovereign Immunities Act, and representing clients in the health insurance and energy industries in high-stakes appeals.

 Before joining the firm, Mr. Rozen served as a law clerk to the Honorable Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 Mr. Rozen graduated with highest honors from the University of Chicago Law School, where he served as an Articles Editor on the University of Chicago Law Review.
 Mr. Rozen holds a master’s degree in Comparative Literature from the University of California, Irvine, and received his undergraduate degree in Literature from Harvard University, where he graduated magna cum laude.